-Studies and research show that solar panels help your selling market.
-Now there is a caveat to that, which we’ll get into later.
-Still, solar investment has significant returns on your home’s market value.
-Zillow found that homes with solar energy systems see a 4.1% higher sales value, and the U.S. Department of Energy’s Lawrence Berkeley Laboratory found homes with PV systems saw a $15,000 higher value in their sales.
+Do Solar Panels Increase Home Value?
+Yes!
+Zillow found that homes with solar energy systems saw a 4.1% higher sales value.
+The U.S. Department of Energy’s Lawrence Berkeley Laboratory found homes with PV systems saw a $15,000 higher value in their sales.
 The value of solar has never been higher nor provided greater returns.

 California buyers love: